NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

 [An answer from StackOverflow.](https://stackoverflow.com/questions/5256599/what-are-file-descriptors-explained-in-simple-terms)

 **N.B.** Operating systems set the same name of file descriptors in different processes.
-As an illustration, there are several file descriptors with the name of 0, but there are in different files.
+As an illustration, there are several file descriptors with the name of 0, but there are different files.

 ##### How a process obtain a file descriptor?